H3ct0r55/LocalBinaryPattern/README.md

 ## Installation

-Alpha builds are available.
+Release builds are available.
 Visit the [Releases](https://github.com/H3ct0r55/LocalBinaryPattern/releases/) page to download the latest version for your platform.

 You may also build from source using CMake if desired:
 ```